ndd21/PHYS281/docs/demo-flow-control.md

 IndentationError: unexpected indent
 ```

-If you are writing code in an IPython terminal session, or using VS Code with the Python extension,
+If you are writing code in an IPython terminal session, or using _VS Code_ with the Python
-it can automatically indent for you.
+extension, it can automatically indent for you.
 But, be careful!

 ## Conditional expressions

 Before discussing [`if` statements](#if-statements) we need to describe conditional expressions.
-These can be
-mathematical equalities and inequalities (useful for comparing numbers):
+These can be mathematical equalities and inequalities (useful for comparing numbers, but also usable
+for other objects):

  * `x == y`: "the value of `x` is equal to the value of `y`"
  * `x != y`: "the value of `x` is not equal to the value of `y`"